 “Because pain in one area can so often be confused with another, a thorough exam must be done, including range of motion, strength testing and provocative neck and shoulder maneuvers,” says Dr. Mayer.
 You may have arthritis or nerve-related neck pain if pain:

 - Radiates to your shoulder blade, or close to or on the side of your neck

 - Radiates down past your elbow or even into your hand

 - Persists at rest

-- Occurs when you extend your arms or twist them inward
+- Radiates down your arm when you extend or twist your neck

 - Is relieved when you support your neck

 It’s important to see a specialist to get a thorough physical examination of your neck and shoulder.
 To help with diagnosis, they may inject lidocaine (a local anesthetic) into the shoulder, or the joints or nerves of the neck.
 “This diagnostic test helps guide treatment — if it relieves pain, it demonstrates where the problems are,” explains Dr. Mayer.
 Whether the problem lies in your neck or your shoulder, he and Dr. Ricchetti note that conservative measures are usually tried first.

 5 ways to relieve pain from a shoulder problem